RoshanTiwari07/todo-app-docker-k8s/README.md

 ## ⭐ Introduction

-This project is a Full Stack Todo List Application which is built using the MongoDB, NodeJS, ExpressJS, CSS, Javascript.
-It implements all the basic functionalities of a todo list, i.e, CRUD Operations (Create Read Update Delete).
+This project is a Full Stack Todo List Application built with Docker and Kubernetes support, using MongoDB, NodeJS, ExpressJS, CSS, and JavaScript.
+It implements comprehensive todo list functionalities including CRUD operations and containerized deployment.

 -  Users are able to Create new tasks.
 -  Users are able to Read the created tasks data.